Poughkeepsie Lawyer Handling DWI And Field Sobriety Tests Defense

 One of the first things that a law enforcement professional will do if he or she suspects your driving has been impaired due to alcohol or drug consumption is administer a field sobriety test.
 Many individuals who have been pulled over do not realize that they have the right to refuse this kind of test, but even those who do can face serious consequences if they choose to refuse.

 The Poughkeepsie field sobriety test attorneys of Kevin M. MacKay Law have successfully represented both sides: individuals who have taken these tests and failed as well as those who have refused.
-Our lawyers have an unmatched level of experience, as two of our lawyers are former senior assistant district attorneys.
 We have built strong defenses for individuals across New York for decades and can do the same for you.

 Law Office of Kevin M. MacKay offers free initial consultations to discuss the preliminary details of a drunk driving case.
 The firm can be reached online or by telephone at 845-462-0001.